 HIGHLIGHTS OF the 2016 alzheimer's show

-This year’s Alzheimer’s Show at Olympia London was the biggest and best yet with a record number of visitors, more exhibitors and overwhelmingly positive feedback.
+Last year’s Alzheimer’s Show was the biggest and best yet with a record number of visitors, more exhibitors and overwhelmingly positive feedback.

-The show attracted the attention of the media, with a TV crew from the BBC filming highlights, including the BAT Foundation’s table tennis therapy.
-This specially designed table gave those with dementia a chance to exercise both mind and body while having fun at the same time.
+The show attracted the attention of the media, with a BBC crew filming highlights, including the BAT Foundation’s table tennis therapy.
+This specially designed table gave those with dementia a chance to exercise both mind and body.

 ‘I spoke to the Care Quality Commission – it’s great that if you have any concerns you can talk to them’